expiaz/jspmvc/README.md

 The controller will be resolved and instanciated during the process of IOC, so you can DI any class in it with the `@Inject` annotation

 The actions will also be resolved by the container, so `@Inject` can be performed.
 More powerfull, the `@Parameter` tag provide typecast and object hydratation from the parameter.
 - If a non native type is awaited for a `@Parameter` parameter on an action, the resolver will look for a `@Fetchable` annotation on the provided class.
-If it exists, it'll call the `@Fetcher::fetch` (from `@Fetchable::from`) with the raw value of the path parameter (e.g. an id most of the time)
+If it exists, it'll call the `@Fetcher::fetch` (from `@Fetchable::from`) with the raw value of the path parameter (an id most of the time)
 - If it's a native type, it'll try to cast it in the provided type
 ```java
 @PathPrefix("/demo")